The Birth of the Biological Clock: The First Studies to Prove Our Body's 24-Hour Rhythm

 Exploring the century-old scientific origins of our modern productivity struggles, and introducing the circadian and ultradian rhythms that hold the key to focus.

-We live in an age of productivity anxiety.
-We chase new “hacks” and systems to manage our energy, but the fundamental problem remains: the relentless feeling of mental fatigue.
+We live in an age of productivity anxiety, constantly chasing new “hacks” and systems to manage our energy.
+Yet the fundamental problem remains: the relentless feeling of mental fatigue.
 We struggle for deep focus in a world of endless distraction, seeking a state of effortless performance we now call flow.

-But what if the key wasn’t in a new app, but in a history we’ve long forgotten?
-This series retraces the science of attention to its origins to answer that question.
+What if the key wasn’t in a new app, but in a history we’ve long forgotten?
+This series retraces the science of attention to its origins.

 Welcome to the first chapter in our epic series on the science of focus.

 Before we can master our focus, we must travel back to the very beginning: the revolutionary discovery of the human biological clock.
-We’ll establish the core concepts and define the two powerful forces that dictate our lives:
+This chapter establishes the core concepts and defines the two powerful forces that dictate our lives:

 - The master 24-hour Circadian Rhythm that governs our sleep